Bylaws of the Aerodigestive Society

 1. General membership

 Applicants whose interests are consonant with the purposes of the Society will be eligible for general membership.
 Requirements for general membership will include an initial application fee and annuals dues.
-General members will receive a discount on registration for the annual meeting of the Society, as well as access to member content.
+General members will receive a discount on registration for the annual meeting of the Society, as well as access to member content on the website (including previous meetings and webinars) and eligibility for committee membership.
 General members will not be eligible for voting or holding of office within the Society.
+Exceptions will be determined by the Board of Directors at a meeting of such Board.

 Any individual who maintains a professional interest consonant with the purposes of the Society shall be eligible for fellowship.
 The requirements for the Fellowship category of membership are as follows: